Yaosirrr/Boids_Simulation/README.md

 ## Description

-This is a course project for ECE6563 at Georgia Tech, most of the codes are copied from https://github.com/meznak/boids_py by meznak.
+This is a course project for ECE6563 at Georgia Tech, most of the codes are referenced from https://github.com/meznak/boids_py by meznak.

 ## How to run the simulation
 1. Make sure you installed python and pygame.
 To install pygame, simply run `pip install pygame`.